anjeleno/rdx-rivendell/NOTES.md

 Can we detect the user's os version, parse the thimeo download page and and present the user with the (example:) x64 Jack standalone download option and make it executable, etc in one-shot? https://www.thimeo.com/stereo-tool/download/

-Also, advanced users (like myself) may have several versions of Stereo Tool for testing new features or using deprecated features, etc. What would be really helpful is if we can have a Stereo Tool field to set the path of each version and then toggle which one is active at any given time when we launch RDX.
+Also, advanced users (like myself) may have several versions of Stereo Tool for testing new features or using deprecated ones, etc. What would be really helpful is if we can have a Stereo Tool field to set the path of each version and then toggle which one is active at any given time when we launch RDX.
+Potentially move Stereo Tool to /home/[user]/.config/rdx/processing.
 Maybe default to one path with a button to add another Stereo Tool Instance?

-And what's the most relaible approach to launching the active Stereo Tool instance? systemd service?
+And what's the most relaible approach to launch/switch/manage the active Stereo Tool instance? systemd service?

 Upon launching RDX for the chain to work properly, services need to start in the following order:
 - Jack (should detect and mount Rivendell)